Holmes and Rahe stress scale: Adults

 The sum of the life change units of the applicable events in the past year of an individual's life gives a rough estimate of how stress affects health.

 Score of 300+: At risk of illness.

 Score of 150-299: Risk of illness is moderate (reduced by 30% from the above risk).

-Score <150: Only have a slight risk of illness.
+Score < 150: Slight risk of illness.

 Non-adults

 A modified scale has also been developed for non-adults.
 Similar to the adult scale, stress points for life events in the past year are added and compared to the rough estimate of how stress affects health.

 Score of 300+: At risk of illness.